21 Things to Do in the Oregon Outdoors This Year

 • Save

-Few places offer the diversity and beauty of the Pacific Northwest, and Oregon is not short of wonders.
+Few places offer the diversity and beauty of the Pacific Northwest, and Oregon has no shortage of wonders.

 15. Crater Lake National Park